no-nonsense-dev/use-form/README.md

 ### Returned values

-The hook returns an object of properties to be used in the component:
+The hook returns an object of properties to be used in your component:

-- `values` - Object of field names and their corresponding values.
+- `values` - Object of field names and their current values.
-- `errors` - Object of field names and their corresponding error message.
-If no error property is present for a given field, this field should be considered valid.
+- `errors` - Object of field names and their current error message.
+If no error property is present for a given field, this field will be considered valid.
-- `valids` - Object of field names and a boolean stating if this field is valid or not.
+- `valids` - Object of field names and a boolean stating if this field is currently valid or not.
-- `validate` - Function that will validate fields against validation rules.
-Will trigger handleValids & handleErrors to add/remove validity & error messages, and return a boolean stating if field is valid or not.
+- `validate` - Function that will validate fields against all the validation rules.
+It will trigger handleValids & handleErrors to add/remove error messages & validity, and return a boolean stating if the field is valid or not.
 - `validateAll` - Function that will validate all fields against validation rules.
-Will trigger handleValids & handleErrors to add/remove validity & error messages, and return a boolean stating if all fields are valid or not.
+Will trigger handleValids & handleErrors to add/remove error messages & validity, and return a boolean stating if all fields are valid or not.
-- `validation` - Object of field names and the corresponding validation test that will be enforce, including customValidation & standardValidation.
+- `validation` - Object of field names and the corresponding validation test(s) that will be enforced.
+This includes customValidation & standardValidation.
-- `handleSubmit` - Function that takes a submit event as argument and calls the onSubmit callback function.
+- `handleSubmit` - Function that takes a submit event as argument and calls `onSubmit` if `validateAll` returns `true`.
 - `handleChange` - Function that takes a change event as argument and updates the `values` object.
-- `handleBlur` - Function that takes a blur event as argument and updates the errors and valids objects on input blur.
+- `handleBlur` - Function that takes a blur event as argument and applies `validate` on the event target.
 - `handleChangeCheckbox` - Function that takes a change event from a checkbox input as argument and updates the `values` object.
 - `handleChangeRadio` - Function that takes a change event from a radio as argument and updates the `values` object.
 - `handleFileUpload` - Function that takes a change event from a file upload as argument and updates the `values` object.
-- `handleErrors` - Function to manually change the `errors` object.
+- `handleErrors` - Function to manually set the `errors` object.
-- `handleValids` - Function to manually change the `valids` object.
+- `handleValids` - Function to manually set the `valids` object.
-- `setValues` - Function to manually set the `values` object without triggering validation.
+- `setValues` - Function to manually set the `values` object (without triggering any validation).